 Avail. on VHS and Region 2 DVD

 **1/2Walter Huston is a tough but fair warden who, as DA, sends a naive kid (Phillip Holmes) up the river for ten years on a manslaughter charge (the kid whacked a masher with a bottle in a notorious speakeasy, and the masher died).
 It's a bad break, but as Huston tersely snaps, "an eye for an eye - that's the foundation of the criminal code!"
 Waving a black book like a blackjack, Huston has to come to terms (once he becomes warden) with a whole different criminal code: you don't rat out your fellow inmates, no matter what.
-And there's a climax wherein if Holmes rats out the killer of a previous criminal code violator (i.e. 'squealer') he'll walk out a free man, but he won't break the code.
+This code makes it hard to punish in-house murders.
+And there's a climax wherein if Holmes rats out the killer of a previous criminal code violator (i.e. turns 'squealer') he'll walk out a free man, but he won't break the code.
 He won't!
 He won't he won't! he won't!hewont!hewonthewont!
 Huston gets in some intense acting, grabbing the boy by the lapels and demanding to know who did it.
 WHO DID IT!??
-That kind of slow build-up to an impassioned tough sustain is the Huston Sr. specialty.
-But what else, really, does this early sound Hawks offer?
+He won't!hewont!hewonthewont --that kind of slow build-up to an impassioned tough sustain is the Huston Sr. specialty.
+But what else does this early sound Hawks offer that's well, Hawksian?

-In shades of HIS GIRL FRIDAY to come, there's some nice overlapping dialogue in a press room, and Huston gets some chances to be super tough, like walking unarmed into a throng of hateful prisoners, or getting a shave from a lifer who cut another man's throat, and Karloff gets to loom like a white tunic-sporting Frankenstein as he stalks a squealer, but otherwise these characters are all trapped in a polemic.
+Well, in shades of His Girl Frieday to come, there's some nice overlapping dialogue in a press room, and Huston gets some chances to be super tough, like walking unarmed into a throng of hateful prisoners, or getting a shave from a lifer who cut another man's throat.
+Karloff gets to loom like a white tunic-sporting Frankenstein in the climax as he stalks a squealer through the warden's offices, but otherwise these characters are all trapped in a polemic.
 The situations are clearly contrived for the demonstration of Big Moral Issues, and an air of existential gloom hangs heavy uber alles.
 There's not much room for Hawksian heroics in such a clamped-down situation (like if the whole of RIO BRAVO was told from the point of view of the imprisoned Joe Burdett).
-In TARGETS (discussed here) it's the film my fellow Hawks devotee Peter Bogdanovich and a barely-fictionalized Karloff (playing a horror actor named Orlok) watch on TV while throwing down drinks in Karloff's hotel suite, whatever that's worth to you.
+In TARGETS (discussed here) it's the film my fellow Hawks devotee Peter Bogdanovich and a barely-fictionalized Karloff (playing a horror actor named Orlok) watch on TV while throwing back drinks in Karloff's hotel suite, whatever that's worth to you.

 TIGER SHARK (1932)